fpasquinisantos/data202/03modeling/mod11_timeseries.md

 **Randomly splitting time-series data into training and test sets can be very problematic**, as it violates the temporal structure.
 Future values depend on past ones, so the test data must always follow the training data in time.

+For example: suppose you are trying to predict a value on Monday but then using random samples from the future (e.g., Wednesday) or from some random point in the past to train the model.
+This would lead to overly optimistic performance estimates.

 What are our alternatives, then?

 +++ {"id": "ja0FfABtpNby"}